Aichryson bethencourtianum Bolle

-Aichryson tortuosum var. bethencourtianum, also known as Aichryson bethencourtianum, is a densely branched, succulent perennial up to 8 inches (20 cm) tall.
-It has many up to 0.8 inch (2 cm) long, hairy leaves on short stems.
-The flowers are star-shaped, golden yellow and born single or arranged in small groups.
+Aichryson bethencourtianum, also known as Aichryson tortuosum var. bethencourtianum, is a densely branched succulent that grows up to 8 inches (20 cm) tall.
+The branches are short and bear many hairy, up to 0.8 inches (2 cm) long leaves.
+Flowers are star-shaped, golden yellow, and born single or arranged in small groups.

 How to Grow and Care